 Spanish refreshing drink recipes for summer

 Whether you feel like chilling out under the umbrella or at night on a patio, the fact is that during summer and spring days we do like to refresh ourselves while breathing fresh air and listening to cool music, isn’t it?
-Inspired by the Barcelona Mediterranean lifestyle, we came up with a list of our favorite summer refreshing drink recipes that are served in Spain, easy to prepare and drink that certainly will ease that moment of the day when everything goes into slow motion.
+Inspired by the Barcelona Mediterranean lifestyle, we came up with a list of our favorite summer drink recipes from Spain.
+Easy to prepare, easy to drink, they will certainly ease that moment of the day when everything goes into slow motion.

 The best refreshing summer cocktail by the pitcher that is served in Barcelona summer days.
 Fruity, chilled and extrovert, these bubbles drink it is your choice as an upscale version of the classical Spanish Sangria.

 Prep time: 10 min / Serves 6

 - 1 cup of chilled sparkling water

 - ½ cup of well-chilled Peach Brandy or Cointreau

 - 1 bottle of chilled Cava (or non-sweet sparkling wine)